Are you looking to prepare for the winter? Looking for the best snow blower for gravel driveway?

 - Extremely compacted snow cannot be cleared with this snowblower.

-If you are looking for simple value for money and are on a budget, the Yard Machines 208cc Two-Stage Gas Snow Thrower could be a good choice.
-Though some of the components could benefit from being made out of metal, it is still likely to last many years and can cope with relatively high snowfall.
+If you are looking for simple value for money and are on a budget, the Yard Machines 208cc Two-Stage Gas Snow Blower could be a good choice.
+Though some of the components could benefit from being made out of metal, it is still likely to last many years.
+More importantly, I can confirm that it can cope with relatively high snowfall.

-Troy-Bilt Vortex 2690 Electric Start Three-Stage Gas Snow Thrower
+Troy-Bilt Vortex 2690 Electric Start Three-Stage Gas Snow Blower

-The Troy-Bilt Vortex is the only three-stage snowblower on my list and it also has the largest motor, with 357cc’s of power.
+The Troy-Bilt Vortex is the only three-stage snow blower on my list, and it also has the largest motor, with 357cc of power.
 This snowblower has a wide clearing path of 26 inches and is suitable for compacted snow.

 This is a very well-made piece of kit and, while it might be overkill if you are looking for something for a small driveway, it is a good choice for those who need a very robust snowblower.